 Mice

-The 11 NOD.Cg-Prkdcscid Il2rgtm1Wjl/SzJ (NSG) mice (JAX stock #005557) were obtained directly from The Jackson Laboratory (Bar Harbor, Maine).7,42.
+The 11 NOD.Cg-Prkdcscid Il2rgtm1Wjl/SzJ (NSG) mice (JAX stock #005557) were obtained directly from The Jackson Laboratory (Bar Harbor, Maine) as part of a group of 32 mice that were used for transplantation studies.7,42.
 The mice in this report were females aged 14 to 52 weeks.
-All mice were housed at St. Jude Children’s Research Hospital (St. Jude) under strict specific pathogen–free barrier practices (with sterilized water, food (Autoclavable Rodent Lab Diet 5013, Lab Diet, St. Louis, MO.), bedding ( Anderson Bedo-cob, Maumee, OH.), and positive pressured ventilated microisolation cages (Allentown Caging, Allentown, NJ.), automatic 12hr light-dark cycle of 0600 to 1800 hr. a minimum of 15 air changes/hr) and administration of amoxicillin [0.25 mg/mL] in the water) and were handled using aseptic techniques (including the use of laminar flow hoods and personal protective equipment and hair coverings) because of their increased susceptibility to opportunistic bacterial infections.13 Mice were tested and reported to be negative for the following pathogens: Helicobacter spp., Mycoplasma pulmonis, Pneumocystis carinii, Sendai virus, mouse parvovirus (MPV), mouse hepatitis virus (MHV), minute virus of mice (MVM), Theiler murine encephalomyelitis virus, epizootic diarrhea of infant mice (EDIM), pneumonia virus of mice (PVM), reovirus, K virus, polyoma virus, lymphocytic choriomeningitis virus (LCMV), mouse adenovirus (MAV), ectromelia virus, and murine ecto- and endoparasites.
+All mice were housed at St. Jude Children’s Research Hospital (St. Jude) under strict specific pathogen–free barrier practices with sterilized water, food (Autoclavable Rodent Lab Diet 5013, Lab Diet, St. Louis, MO.), bedding ( Anderson Bedo-cob, Maumee, OH.), and positively-pressure-ventilated microisolation cages (Allentown Caging, Allentown, NJ.), automatic 12hr light-dark cycle of 0600 to 1800 hr, a minimum of 15 air changes/hr, administration of amoxicillin [0.25 mg/mL] in the water), and handling using aseptic techniques including the use of laminar flow hoods, personal protective equipment, and hair coverings, because of their increased susceptibility to opportunistic bacterial infections.13 Mice were tested and reported to be negative for the following pathogens: Helicobacter spp., Mycoplasma pulmonis, Pneumocystis carinii, Sendai virus, mouse parvovirus (MPV), mouse hepatitis virus (MHV), minute virus of mice (MVM), Theiler murine encephalomyelitis virus, epizootic diarrhea of infant mice (EDIM), pneumonia virus of mice (PVM), reovirus, K virus, polyoma virus, lymphocytic choriomeningitis virus (LCMV), mouse adenovirus (MAV), ectromelia virus, and murine ecto- and endoparasites.
 Mice were assigned to animal protocols approved by the St. Jude Institutional Animal Care and Use Committee.
 The mice used in this report were associated with research conducted by the Pediatric Solid Tumor Network patient-derived tumor bank and by the Center for In Vivo Imaging and Therapeutics at St. Jude, which involves xenograft transplantation studies of various pediatric solid tumors.
-The implanted PDX specimens were taken from fresh surgical excised primary tumors.30 The EBV status of the PDXs was not determined prior to engraftment and the tumor specimens were surgically implanted into the subcutaneous flank tissue of the NSG mice.
+The implanted PDX specimens were taken from fresh surgically excised primary tumors.30 The EBV status of the PDXs was not determined prior to engraftment and the tumor specimens were surgically implanted into the subcutaneous flank tissue of the NSG mice.
 The mice included in this report initially demonstrated clinical illness defined as being hunched with alopecia.
 The animals were submitted for pathologic evaluation because of a clinical suspicion of an opportunistic infection.
 Mice were euthanized in an atmosphere of 100% CO2.

 Clinical Pathology and Microbiology Data

 Using an intracardiac collection technique as a terminal procedure while under anesthesia, whole blood was collected into tubes with EDTA anticoagulant (BD Microtainer, BD Diagnostics) for a complete automated blood count analysis (CBC) and a peripheral blood smear.
 Approximately 20 µL of EDTA-treated blood was used for analysis on the ForCyte Hematology Analyzer (Oxford Science, Inc.).
 Peripheral blood smears were prepared and methanol fixed, and a Wright–Giemsa stain was applied.
 For the aerobic blood culture, 50–75 µL of blood was obtained separately and placed in an aerobic bottle using aseptic technique.
-Additional select tissues (lungs, bone joint synovial fluid) samples were also aseptically collected for aerobic cultures and subsequently analyzed.
+Additional select tissues (lungs, synovial fluid) samples were aseptically collected for aerobic cultures and subsequently analyzed.
 The available CBC analyses, peripheral blood smears, and microbiology data for all mice were reviewed and interpreted by a board-certified veterinary pathologist (H.T.).

 Histopathology